uiucseclab/tapchat/README.md

 * Enable saving sessions and running in the background so that users can tap and generate a key and save that key for a long time
 * Add secure message storage so that messages are not deleted after the app is closed
 * Add SSL protection for messages not only user data
+* Increase security for sessions established without using NFC